robinbb/blog/src/hugo/content/blog/questions-for-measuring-engagement.md

 The Gallup Q12 has become the industry's gold standard for engagement.

-In 2016, Gallup posted a pertinent summary of its meta-analysis of employee engagement.
-I won't repeat the key 12 questions here, so please see the [that post](https://www.gallup.com/workplace/236468/moneyball-business-employee-engagement-meta-analysis.aspx) before continuing.
+In 2016, Gallup posted a pertinent summary of its meta-analysis of employee engagement, including the text for the 12 questions.
+I won't repeat the key 12 questions here.
+Please see
+[that post](https://www.gallup.com/workplace/236468/moneyball-business-employee-engagement-meta-analysis.aspx)
+before continuing.

 Here, I explain how to better phrase those 12 survey questions for your software team.

-### The Term "At Work" Is Ambiguous
+### The Term "At Work" Is Now Ambiguous

-The phrase "at work" is used frequently in the Q12, but in the new world of work, the term is now ambiguous.
+The phrase "at work" is used frequently in the Q12, but in the new world of work, the term is ambiguous.

 In the new world of work, work is not done uniquely for one company, nor is it done uniquely at the office.